 Various oval track pits

-- The car is brand new, unblemished.
-Where?
-A toss-up between Ipswich and Cross-in-Hand. #24 Terry Sayers.
+- The car is brand new, unblemished, in the 'rural' pits at Foxall Stadium, Ipswich. #24 Terry Sayers.

 - Below: Dutch invasion; #4, #14, and #24 are all Van den Oetelaar cars at Aldershot:

-- Since # 94 is a Scot from Dunfermline, and Graham Brown identifies the Wimbledon pits, with the distinct chimneys of the "Corner Pin" pub.
+- Graham Brown identifies the Wimbledon pits, with the distinct chimneys of the "Corner Pin" pub.

 - Here's a different looking 632 car, pitted beside #269 Howard ----?